 Essentially, it reverse engineers the top pages in SERPs and then gives us a checklist of things to include along with suggestions of exactly how to use them.
 It also provides suggestions for how to structure the post and what to include as our headers.
-It suggests the range of words we should aim for, how many images we should add and much more.
+It suggests the range of words we should aim for, how many images we should add, and much more.

-The image above shows us how many words, headings, paragraphs and images to aim for based on what the other top ranking pages are doing in search results.
+The image above shows us how many words, headings, paragraphs, and images to aim for based on what the other top ranking pages are doing in search results.

-The most amazing part of the content editor to me is how it shows not just which words we should include, but also suggests exactly how many we should aim for.
+The most amazing part of the content editor to me is how it shows not just which words we should include, but it also suggests exactly how many we should aim for.

 It will tell us if we're stuffing keywords or if our content is lacking terms that our competitors are using.
 This is just one of the many reasons why I like Surfer as a content optimization tool, it actually helps you create relevant and useful content.